fbpx

 Plain tobacco packaging

 Plain packaging means that tobacco packs have no logos, colours, brand images or promotional information other than brand names displayed in a standard colour and font style.
 The stipulations on plain packaging will enter into force on 1st of May 2023.
 Tobacco packs must carry health warnings including text and pictures that cover at least 65 per cent of the front and back surface of the packet.
-Electronic cigarettes must also carry health warnings, albeit different than those on tobacco packs.
+Health warnings must also be included on e-cigarette and nicotine pouch packaging.

 Tobacco products in retail outlets

-It is prohibited to keep tobacco products visible in retail outlets, for example shops, kiosks etc. The ban also applies to heated tobacco products.
+It is prohibited to keep tobacco products visible in retail outlets, for example shops, kiosks etc. The ban also applies to heated tobacco products and smoke-free nicotine products, such as nicotine pouches.

 Prohibiting characterising flavours or aromas